rand-projects/fisb-rest/docs/source/document.rst

 each message in the CRL, that CRL is said to be 'complete'.
 If the CRL doesn't show any messages for that type, the CRL is also considered complete.
-If there is no CRL for a particular type, that CRL is considered 'incomplete' ().
+If there is no CRL for a particular type, that CRL is considered 'incomplete'.
 If a particular CRL type has messages with both a text and a graphics portion, both must be present in order to be considered complete.